rtizz/FoodTruckProject/README.md

 Additional (detailed) comments are left along side the code as well
 ## Foodtruck.java ##

-Lines:	Description
+Lines:\t	Description <br>
-4-8: 	Respective varable declaration and assignment(for one).
+4-8: 	Respective varable declaration and assignment(for one).<br>
-10-13 	NoArg Ctor (not utilized in code).
+10-13 NoArg Ctor (not utilized in code).<br>
-15-21	Main Foodtruck Ctor taking in the key parameters.
+15-21	Main Foodtruck Ctor taking in the key parameters. <br>
 		Utilization of auto - assigned venderID
-24-54 	Respective getters and setters for invoking private variables.
+24-54 Respective getters and setters for invoking private variables.<br>
-57-60	To String
+57-60	To String<br>

 ## FoodTruckApp.java##

-Lines:	Description
+*Lines->Description* <br>
-11-12	Initial instantiation of FoodTruck array and scanner objects.
+11-12	Initial instantiation of FoodTruck array and scanner objects.<br>
-14-22	Main method
+14-22	Main method<br>
-		15: Instatiating FoodtruckApp object to be used in methods below.
+		15: Instatiating FoodtruckApp object to be used in methods below.<br>
-		16: Declaring and assigning a value to while loop boolean
+		16: Declaring and assigning a value to while loop boolean<br>
-		18-21: Primary two methods being utilized, one being looped.
+		18-21: Primary two methods being utilized, one being looped.<br>
-26-50 	populateFTArry method
+26-50 populateFTArry method <br>
-		1. Prompts users
+		1. Prompts users <br>
-		2. Assigns input to variable
+		2. Assigns input to variable <br>
-		   Breaks for loop if criteria is met to initiate while loop
+		   Breaks for loop if criteria is met to initiate while loop<br>
-		3. Sets those variables as parameters/arguments in Foodtruck Ctor 53-124	menuList method - returning a boolean to kill the while loop if criteria met.
+		3. Sets those variables as parameters/arguments in Foodtruck Ctor<br>
+53-124menuList method - returning a boolean to kill the while loop if criteria met.<br>
-		Once user enters "quit" after entering 1 OR enter in 5 food trucks, populatFTArray method ends and menuList is initiated
+		Once user enters "quit" after entering 1 OR enter in 5 food trucks, populatFTArray method ends and menuList is initiated<br>
-		54-59: 4 option main menu with a scanner input to assign to switch statment following.
+		54-59: 4 option main menu with a scanner input to assign to switch statment following.<br>
-		61-122: Switch statement outlining the criteria for selecting items 1-4 Case 4: Exiting the menu and ending the program sends the false boolean value out to the main method to kill the while loop.
+		61-122: Switch statement outlining the criteria for selecting items 1-4<br>
+		>>>>>>Case 4: Exiting the menu and ending the program sends the false boolean value out to the main method to kill the while loop.